Course Finder

 You may choose to become progressively more focused on earth sciences including climate change, environmental biology including conservation and environmental management or aspects of engineering and technology, including transport, waste management and sustainable energy solutions.
 You will also develop a range of attributes such as critical thinking, problem-solving, teamwork and ethical competency, which will be transferable to a range of settings.

-The Sustainability with Social Sciences, Policy & Law course focuses on the social, legal, governance and justice dimensions of sustainability.
+The Sustainability with Social Sciences, Policy & Law degree subject focuses on the social, legal, governance and justice dimensions of sustainability.
 Progressing towards sustainability to ensure a healthy planet and population requires significant societal adaptation and behavioural change.
 How we can encourage the required transformations to ensure that new policy and legal frameworks deliver just outcomes, and that environmental concern is coupled with quality of life considerations, is a core focus of this specialisation.
-If you are interested in human behaviour, social justice, wellbeing, institutions, policy, interdependence and global relations, then this is the course for you.
+If you are interested in human behaviour, social justice, wellbeing, institutions, policy, interdependence and global relations, then this is the degree subject for you.

 • Sustainability with Environmental Sciences